acjin21/brown_datathon20/README.md

 # brown_datathon20
 ## Airline Outlook 2020
-### an Information Dashboard exploring the impacts of nCOVID-19 on international travel.
+### An Information Dashboard exploring the impacts of nCOVID-19 on international travel.

 ## Welcome to our Corona Dashboard!